 The Bosnian case offers a variety of victim groups to study and assess.
-To present my arguments and empirical data, I focus on a case of the most successful redress adoption and on a case of a failed adoption.
+To present my arguments and empirical data, I focus on a case of the most successful redress adoption and on a case of a relatively unsuccessful adoption.
 I also remark upon similar other groups that are included in Table 1.
 Out of all the victim groups in Bosnia, the comparatively most successful case of redress represent families of missing people and their efforts to secure a state-wide victims' law, adopted in 2004 (see Table 1).
-The adoption was a rare positive case of inclusive policymaking as the discussions over legal adoption of a state-wide law included associations from across Bosnia, incorporating their suggestions such as funding for burials, the creation of a new institution and a database, financial support for victim associations through a new Victim Fund, free healthcare and preferential educational and employment treatment for children of the disappeared (Blumenstock 2006; Wagner 2008; Nettelfield and Wagner 2013, 41).
-The Law and the process of its adoption received positive evaluation from most of my respondents, mainly as victims/survivors directly participated on defining its scope.
+The adoption was a rare positive case of inclusive policymaking as the discussions over the legal adoption of a state-wide law included victim associations from across Bosnia, incorporating their suggestions such as funding for burials, the creation of a new institution and a database, financial support for victim associations through a new Victim Fund, free healthcare and preferential educational and employment treatment for children of the disappeared (Blumenstock 2006; Wagner 2008; Nettelfield and Wagner 2013, 41).
+The Law on Missing Persons and its adoption process received positive evaluations from most of my respondents, mainly as victims/survivors directly participated in defining its scope and content.
 Even representatives of victim associations who today criticize the progress in the search for missing people spoke highly of the overall process of negotiations and the law's content.
-To secure a state-level law for all victims/survivors, ethnicity disregarding, was an unprecedented accomplishment that no other group achieved.
+To secure a state-level law for all victims/survivors, with ethnicity disregarded, was an unprecedented accomplishment that no other victim group in BiH achieved.

 The explanations for this success lie in the high victim capital of a group included among missing people families, the Srebrenica victims/survivors.
 The gravity of the Srebrenica genocide of approximately 8,000 Bosniak men in July 1995, the international failure to prevent it and the complicity of the Dutch battalion served as a 'shameful' impetus for an international concern with the issue (Simić 2012).
-In parallel, families of victims, representing a rather large number of over 32,000 missing people (out of the estimated 100,000 casualties), became well-connected and effective activists, campaigners and negotiators after 1995.
-Visible victim associations such as the Mothers of Srebrenica, Women of Srebrenica soon became key victim voices and outspoken pressure groups.
-They publicly shamed the UN and the Netherlands, asking for prosecutions, investigations, memorialization and compensation, leveraging their links with the ICTY, domestic and international human-rights groups, advocates and media (see especially Leydesdorff 2011; Nettelfield and Wagner 2013).
+In parallel, families of victims, representing over 32,000 missing people (out of the estimated 100,000 casualties), 16 became well-connected and effective activists, campaigners and negotiators after 1995.
+Visible victim associations, such as the Mothers of Srebrenica and Women of Srebrenica, soon became key victim voices and outspoken pressure groups.
+17 They publicly shamed the UN and the Netherlands, demanding prosecutions, investigations, memorialization and compensation, leveraging their links with the ICTY, domestic and international human-rights groups, advocates and media (see especially Leydesdorff 2011; Nettelfield and Wagner 2013).
 To this day, they remain the most visible victim activists in Bosnia that feature on international agendas for transitional justice.